Cantera/cantera/doc/sphinx/reference/onedim/governing-equations.md

 ## Counterflow Two-Point Flame Control

 A two-point temperature control feature is available for counterflow diffusion flames.
-This feature allows users to set a control points on both sides of a flame and incrementally lower the flame temperature.
+This feature allows users to set a control point on each side of a flame and incrementally lower the flame temperature.
 This allows for the simulation of the stable burning branch as well as the unstable burning branch of the standard flamelet "S-curve".
 The implementation is based on the method discussed in {cite:t}`nishioka1996` and {cite:t}`huo2014`.
 The diagram below shows the general concept of the two-point flame control method, with control points located on either side of the peak flame temperature.
 An initial flame solution is used as a starting point, and the temperatures at the control points are lowered to produce a new flame solution that satisfies the governing equations and passes through the new temperatures at the control points.

 ```{image} /_static/images/two_point_control_diagram.svg
 :width: 50%